Compact generators in categories of matrix factorizations: Introduction

-In the last section, we give interpretations of our results in terms of noncommutative geometry in the sense of \cite{pantev}.\\
+In the last section, we give interpretations of our results in terms of noncommutative geometry in the sense of \cite{pantev}.

 Finally, I would like to point out relations to previous work.
 I thank Daniel Murfet for informing me that Corollary \ref{split} was first proven by Schoutens in \cite{schoutens}.
 An independent proof by Murfet will be contained as an appendix in \cite{keller.bergh}.
 It is also possible to deduce the statement using results from \cite{orlov-2009} as explained in \cite[11.1]{seidel}.
 However, Theorem \ref{generator} is stronger since it also implies that the category $\left[ \MF^{\infty}(R,w) \right]$ is compactly generated which is essential to obtain Theorem \ref{equivalence}.
+We point out that this fact can alternatively be obtained by using methods developed in \cite{chen.xw}.

 I thank Paul Seidel for drawing my attention to his work \cite{seidel}.
 The dg algebra $A = \End(k^{\stab})$ which we construct in Section \ref{sect.app} already appears in Section 10 of loc. cit. and is interpreted as a deformed Koszul dual.
 In fact, one may expect that the algebra $A$ is in fact the Koszul dual, in the sense of \cite{positselski}, of the curved dg algebra $R$ with zero differential and curvature $w$.
 Within this framework, Theorem \ref{equivalence} could be interpreted as an equivalence of appropriate module categories over the curved algebra $R$ and its Koszul dual $A$.
 The homological perturbation techniques which we apply in Section \ref{sect.app} were already used in Section 10 of \cite{seidel}.